MessageBird logo

 Which is more popular, MessageBird or WhatsApp?

-On the Knock platform, MessageBird handled <1M messages from March 5th to June 3rd compared to <1M for WhatsApp.
-MessageBird volume has remained stable, while WhatsApp is trending upward.
+On the Knock platform, MessageBird handled <1M messages from March 26th to June 24th compared to <1M for WhatsApp.
+MessageBird is currently seeing declining volume, while WhatsApp is trending upward.

 Can I use both MessageBird and WhatsApp together?